 Freshness Generally Matters

-Fresh corn is best when it’s consumed soon after it’s been harvested.
-Look for corn that’s in-season in your area.
-If you’re buying corn from a local farmer’s market or grocery store, inquire about when it was picked.
-The shorter the time between the field and your kitchen, the more flavorful your corn will be.
+There’s a reason corn tastes best soon after it has been harvested.
+Seek out corn that’s in season where you are.
+If you’re purchasing corn from a local farmer’s market or grocery store, ask when it was harvested.
+The less time that elapses between the field and your kitchen, the tastier your corn will be.

 Consider the Color